petermchale/trfermikit/README.md

 regions.bed.gz
 ```

-`trfermikit`s parameter configuration appears in the results directory at `config.json`.
+`trfermikit`'s parameter configuration appears in the results directory at `config.json`.